 LIFT's new strategy (2015-2018) envisions LIFT as a knowledge platform.
-In line with this, LIFT is revising its approach to monitoring and evaluation (M&E) to place greater emphasis on learning and policy influence.
-To achieve this, LIFT has divided its Monitoring and Evaluation for Learning and Accountability (MEAL) Framework into three levels: (1) LIFT as a whole; (2) LIFT regional programmes; and (3) LIFT projects.
-LIFT projects constitute specific contributions to LIFT's regional programmes, which are themselves context-specific applications of the LIFT Results Framework.
-This note provides a brief overview of the first two levels (that are the responsibility of the LIFT Fund Manager) and specifies the third level (for Implementing Partners (IPs)) in more detail to provide guidance for the development of the MEAL components of IPs' projects.
+In line with this, LIFT is revising its approach to M&E to place greater emphasis on learning, knowledge management and policy influence.
+To achieve this, LIFT has divided its M&E/Learning Framework into three levels: (1) LIFT as a whole; (2) LIFT's regional programmes; (3) LIFT projects (Implementing Partners).
+LIFT projects constitute specific contributions to LIFT's regional programmes which are themselves context-specific applications of the LIFT Results Framework.
+This note provides a brief overview of the first two levels (that are the responsibility of the LIFT Fund Manager) and specifies the third level (for Implementing Partners (IPs)) in more detail to provide guidance for the development of the M&E/Learning components of their projects.